intel-iot-roadshow/roadshow-docs/docs/sensor_examples/grove_starter_kit/c/samples.md

 <div class="tldr" markdown="1">
 An analog input will read a value as between 0 and 1024.

-Connect to any pin labelled "A" (for "analog") on the Grove Base Shield such as A0 to A3.
+Connect to any pin labeled "A" (for "analog") on the Grove Base Shield such as A0 to A3.
 </div>

 **Example components:**